adamscybot/projectorjs/Readme.md

 A common issue with video overlays is that one overlay blocks events from hitting other overlays that are underneath.
 E.g, you have 2 overlays that both provide user input, but because one is on top, the other is not accessible.

-Projector.js attempts to counter this by assinging the [```pointer-events: none;```](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) CSS property to overlay wrappers (```.projector-overlay```).
+Projector.js attempts to counter this by assigning the [```pointer-events: none;```](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) CSS property to overlay wrappers (```.projector-overlay```).
 This allows child elements to be clickable, but the containing overlay div (which covers the whole video) allows events to "pass-through."
 However, this is a new property and support is limited on older browsers.
 It is of note that it is unsupported on < IE11.

-A good way to avoid this issue is to keep all individual elements on a seperate overlay.
-I.e. avoid having 2 seperate divs in a single overlay.
+A good way to avoid this issue is to keep all individual elements on a separate overlay.
+I.e. avoid having 2 separate divs in a single overlay.
 This would cause the overlay container to stretch to fit both, introducing transparent white space which would block clicks if on a browser that does not support pointer-events.

 ### Scaling up videos